AreebKhan619/AreebKhan619/README.md

 ### Sup? 👋

-- 👀 I'm Areeb, working as Software Development Engineer at CAW Studios
+- 👀 I'm Areeb, working as a front-end developer.
 - 💻 I’m a full stack MERN developer, focusing more on the front-end part.
 - 👯 I’m looking to collaborate on ReactJS repositories.
 - 🔭 I’m currently working on improving my DSA and General Algorithm Solving skills.